Effective Compliance Program Hallmark 2 – Program Oversight

 This leads us to the guideline on resources — that people tasked with day-to-day compliance operations need enough resources to do their jobs properly.
 While some organizations argue they allocate resources because they have a compliance program, simply having a program is not enough.

-Chen argues that to truly create a culture of compliance, leadership needs to put their time, money and action where there mouth is.
+Chen argues that to truly create a culture of compliance, leadership needs to put their time, money and action where their mouth is.

 The DOJ’s 2017 whitepaper, “The Evaluation of Corporate Compliance Programs,” provides insight into what proper resource allocation should look like.
 According to the whitepaper, when determining proper resource allocation, regulators search for answers to several questions.
 First, regulators want to know how companies decide to allocate personnel and resources for compliance functions.
 Second, they check whether a company denies resources in response to requests from company compliance and control functions.